10 Things You Need to Know

 Late Pick Up

 If a parent is to be detained from picking a child up at dismissal time, the office should be notified so the child is not left standing outside the doors or at the curb.
 (The office is open from 7:30 A.M. until 4:00 P.M.)
 Late pickups should be rare.
 If late pick ups become frequent, Madison staff will work with the family to address the issue.
+There is no supervision for students after 3:15.
+Pick up for students is 3:08 please help us keep your student save by making arrangements to have them picked up on time everyday.

 Picking Students up After School

-Parents, guardians and others authorized to pick up students may walk up to the sidewalk in front of the building (on the east side) to wait for them outside their grade level exit doors, or may wait on Bond Street, or at the bottom of the hill by the crossing guard.
+Parents, guardians and others authorized to pick up students may walk up to the sidewalk in front of the building (on the east side) to wait for them outside their grade level exit doors, or may wait on Bond Street, or at the bottom of the hill by the crosswalk.

 Bike and Skateboard Riding